 Thomas is the executive lead at SIS Ventures and is responsible for the strategic planning within the SIS group.
 In 2015, he led the development of SIS Community Capital, the UK’s first impact investment fund for HNWIs raising investment using Social Investment Tax Relief.

-Innovation Project Manager, Edinburgh Centre for Carbon Innovation
+Interim Executive Director, Edinburgh Centre for Carbon Innovation

 If your application is successful, you will be asked to: